Stingrays (Cell-Site Simulators): An In-Depth Analysis

 In authoritarian regimes, Stingrays often enable repression:

-• Used to identify and track political dissidents
+• Used to identify and track political dissidents, often leading to arbitrary detention or worse consequences

 International principles, like those advocated by the UN Special Rapporteur on Privacy, suggest that indiscriminate surveillance tools should be tightly controlled or prohibited, especially in contexts without robust rule of law.